Writing

 A headless product can look invisible from a traditional portfolio lens.
 There may be no beautiful dashboard to photograph.
 No onboarding flow.
 No hero interaction.
 No tidy persona journey from awareness to activation.

-But there is absolutely an interface.
+But there is an interface.

 The interface is the API contract.
 The schema.
 The tool description.
 The examples in the docs.
 The naming of an endpoint.
 The default value.
 The permission boundary.
 The retry behavior.
 The error message.
 The source label.
 The confidence score.
 The audit log.
 The moment the system decides to continue, pause, escalate, or ask a human.